jamesmortensen/random-gmail-quotes/README.md

 // @history        2.0.2  Fixed bug where JSON panel wouldn't load/save quotes.
 Fixed bug where default quotes not loaded on installation.

 // @history        2.0.3  Fixed issue where Google removed deprecated DOMNodeInserted event, preventing quote insertion.
 Replaced with MutationObserver.
+Initial release for the Firefox browser.